SomeVlad/old.somevlad.github.io/_posts/2017-07-20-semicolon.md

 ![Shock](/images/shock.gif "Shock")

 That's right.

-There it is:
+In front of brackets.

 1.1 If a line starts with round brackets:
 ```js